For Poster Presentations before the Conference:

 For Poster Presentations during the conference:

-- We ask that you leave your poster up for the duration of the conference (morning of Wed April 22 through evening of April 23).
+- We ask that you leave your poster up for the duration of the conference.
+Put it up on Tuesday (the day before) and leave it up through Thursday.
 We will place a note on your poster that indicates which 1 hour time frame you will be available for questions and discussion.

 - Arrive 5 minutes before your start time.